How to Become Accredited by WSCUC

 Complete this form and mail it in with your Eligibility application fee to begin the process.
 See the Dues and Fees Schedule below for the appropriate fee.

-Summary Data Form for Candidate and Eligible Institutions
+Summary Data Form for Institutions Applying for Eligibility

 Required data form to be submitted with the Eligibility Application